stevenzimmer/next-blog-starter/blogposts/ssg-ssr-copy.md

 ---
-title: 'Two Forms of Pre-rendering'
+title: 'SSR copy'
-date: '2023-03-14'
+date: '2023-07-21'
 ---

-We recommendsd using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.
+We 456 using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.

 You can use Static Generation for many types of pages, including: